Hearing loss: Diagnosis

 Identification of a hearing loss is usually conducted by a general practitioner medical doctor, otolaryngologist, certified and licensed audiologist, school or industrial audiometrist, or other audiometric technician.
 Diagnosis of the cause of a hearing loss is carried out by a specialist physician (audiovestibular physician) or otorhinolaryngologist.

-Hearing loss is generally measured by playing generated or recorded sounds, and determining whether the person can hear them.
+Hearing loss is generally measured by playing generated or recorded sounds and determining whether the person can hear them.
 Hearing sensitivity varies according to the frequency of sounds.
 To take this into account, hearing sensitivity can be measured for a range of frequencies and plotted on an audiogram.
-Other method for quantifying hearing loss is a hearing test using a mobile application or hearing aid application, which includes a hearing test.
+Another method for quantifying hearing loss is a hearing test using a mobile application or hearing aid application, which includes a hearing test.
 Hearing diagnosis using mobile application is similar to the audiometry procedure.
 Audiograms, obtained using mobile applications, can be used to adjust hearing aid applications.
 Another method for quantifying hearing loss is a speech-in-noise test. which gives an indication of how well one can understand speech in a noisy environment.
 Otoacoustic emissions test is an objective hearing test that may be administered to toddlers and children too young to cooperate in a conventional hearing test.
-Auditory brainstem response testing is an electrophysiological test used to test for hearing deficits caused by pathology within the ear, the cochlear nerve and also within the brainstem.
+Auditory brainstem response testing is an electrophysiological test used to test for hearing deficits caused by pathology within the ear, the cochlear nerve, and also within the brainstem.

-A case history (usually a written form, with questionnaire) can provide valuable information about the context of the hearing loss, and indicate what kind of diagnostic procedures to employ.
+A case history (usually a written form, with a questionnaire) can provide valuable information about the context of the hearing loss, and indicate what kind of diagnostic procedures to employ.
 Examinations include otoscopy, tympanometry, and differential testing with the Weber, Rinne, Bing and Schwabach tests.
-In case of infection or inflammation, blood or other body fluids may be submitted for laboratory analysis.
+In case of infection or inflammation, blood or other bodily fluids may be submitted for laboratory analysis.
 MRI and CT scans can be useful to identify the pathology of many causes of hearing loss.